ianhambleton/website-ianhambleton-9sep2021/content/project/SSB assessment/index.md

 ---

 ### Assessing the Barbados SSB Tax
-#### Evaluating and guiding policy decision-making in the Caribbean on taxation of Sugar Sweetened Beverage
+#### Evaluating and guiding policy decision-making in the Caribbean on the taxation of Sugar Sweetened Beverages

 There is increasing international interest in using fiscal measures on food and non-alcoholic beverages as preventive measures for NCDs.
 A specific recommendation is to increase the tax on sugar sweetened beverages (SSBs), so that they are more expensive that non-sugar sweetened beverages.
 In the June Budget Statement in 2015 the Government of Barbados announced a 10% tax on SSBs, and this came into effect on September 1, 2015.
 The aims of the study are to evaluate the potential impact of a tax on SSBs in Barbados, develop methods that can be applied in other Caribbean countries to evaluate the impact of a tax on SSBs, and inform policy decision making on SSB taxes within the Caribbean region.